Age-Old Wisdom meets Modern Tools

-- Plant the seeds/cuttings in well-drained soil 1 to 2 weeks before the last spring frost.
+- You can also sow seeds up to two weeks before the last frost date.
+(See local frost dates.)
+Plant the seeds/cuttings in well-drained soil 1 to 2 weeks before the last spring frost.

 - In the garden, plant near rosemary, cabbage, and carrots, but keep sage away from cucumbers.